patrickbwarren/transam-triton/TRIMCC.md

 ASCII-encoded text file consisting of a stream of tokens separated by white space characters, commas, semicolons, and/or newlines.
 Other source files can be included by using an `include` directive, which is nestable to a certain level.
-For examples see `fastvdu_rom.tri` and `fastvdu_tape.tri`, which both include `fastvdu.tri`.
+For examples see `fastvdu.tri` and `fastvdu_tape.tri`, which both include `fastvdu_core.tri`.
 This allows the same core code to be used to make a tape binary and for making a user ROM.

 The token stream comprises: